Harrysdad2/Harrysdad2.github.io/about.md

 ### More Information

-I have a few smaller items for sale on [Etsy](https://www.etsy.com/uk/shop/AndysGardenGlass){:target="_blank"} or [Ebay](https://www.ebay.co.uk/sch/harrysdad2/m.html){:target="_blank"}.
+I have a few smaller items for sale on [Etsy](https://www.etsy.com/uk/shop/AndysGardenGlass){:target="_blank"}.
 Commissions, large or small, are always welcome and I would be very happy to discuss your requirements.

 ### Contact me